World Hearing Day: 2023

 The theme for 2023 and subsequent years is "Ear and hearing care for all!
-Let’s make it a reality".
-Not only will World Hearing Day 2023 highlight the importance of integrating ear and hearing care within primary care, as an essential component of universal health coverage but also provide tools for that integration or expansion of services.
-A a new training manual "Primary ear and hearing care training manual for health workers and general practitioners" was released on March 3, 2023, and it is accompanied with a trainer’s handbook and other community resources.
+Let's make it a reality".

+A new training manual "Primary ear and hearing care training manual for health workers and general practitioners" was released on March 3, 2023, and it is accompanied by a trainer's handbook and other community resources.
 A video by WHO's director-general Tedros Adhanom Ghebreyesus explains the effort.

 Wiki4WorldHearingDay2023 an edit-a-thon, was part of the 2023 activities of the campaign, to facilitate the contribution of hearing-related content into Wikipedia in several languages.
-Activities were reported in a Wikimedia dashboard.
+Activities were reported in a Wikimedia dashboard and in an article describing the different strategies used during the activity.